-- Users should respect the rights of copyright owners and, when appropriate, obtain permission from owners before using or copying protected material, including but not limited to, music, movies, software, documents, images, or multimedia objects.
+Users should respect the rights of copyright owners and, when appropriate, obtain permission from owners before using or copying protected material, including but not limited to, music, movies, software, documents, images, or multimedia objects.
 The University licenses most databases, electronic journals, and other forms of information content under contracts that define who may use the content and what may be done with it.
 In general, only University registered students, faculty, and staff may use these resources; unaffiliated users may use these resources within library buildings.
 Systematic or excessive downloading or printing of content is not permitted, including downloading or printing of whole journal issues.
-See Library Databases: Terms and Conditions of Use (http://www.lib.ku.edu/electro/terms.shtml) for additional information.

-- Except in a purely incidental way, university resources may not be used in external activities unless written approval has been received in advance from the institutions chief executive officer or his/her designee.
+Except in a purely incidental way, university resources may not be used in external activities unless written approval has been received in advance from the institution’s chief executive officer or the chief executive officer's designee.
 Such permission shall be granted only when the use of university resources is determined to further the mission of the institution.
 When such permission is granted, the user will make arrangements for reimbursement of the University for customarily price-able institutional materials, facilities or services used in the external activity.
 Such use may never be authorized if it violates the Regents policy on Sales of Products and Services.
 (Please refer to the Conflict of Interest & Time Policy.)

-- Electronic resources may not be used to engage in any illegal, threatening, harassing, or bullying conduct, including cyber-harassment or cyber-bullying, nor may they be used in a deliberately destructive manner.
+Electronic resources may not be used to engage in any conduct that is not protected by the First Amendment, including true threats, incitement to imminent violence, fighting words, and unlawful, targeted harassment, nor may they be used in a deliberately destructive manner.

 Responsibilities of the University